aditirajaraman/mycareer/_posts/2010-02-05-post-quote.md

 categories:
   - Blog
 tags:
-  - Post Formats
+  - Poetry
-  - quote
+  - Creative Writing
 ---

 I hate that all depression art is the same,